lukewhiting/async-mixpanel-client/README.md

 </dependency>
 ```

-You can find the latest version number on [Nexus](https://nexus.brandwatch.com/index.html#nexus-search;quick~mixpanel-client).
+You can find the latest version number on the releases page.

 ```java